Every2/riscv-studies/README.md

 # riscv-studies
-Learning riscv asm
+Learning x86

 # How to run

-Install RISCV toolchain for Linux.
-In arch linux:

-`sudo pacman -S qemu-full riscv64-elf-gcc riscv64-elf-binutils`

-Now just go to a folder and run:
+Go to some folder and run:

 `make run`